Glycogen debranching enzyme: Function

-Thus the debranching enzymes, transferase and α-1,6- glucosidase converts the branched glycogen structure into a linear one, paving the way for further cleavage by phosphorylase.
+Thus the debranching enzymes, transferase and α-1,6-glucosidase converts the branched glycogen structure into a linear one, paving the way for further cleavage by phosphorylase.

 Structure and activity

 Two enzymes

-In E. coli and other bacteria, glucosyltransferase and glucosidase functions are performed by two distinct enzymes.
+In E. coli and other bacteria, glucosyltransferase and glucosidase functions are performed by two distinct proteins.
 In E. coli, Glucose transfer is performed by 4-alpha-glucanotransferase, a 78.5 kDa protein coded for by the gene malQ.
 A second protein, referred to as debranching enzyme, performs α-1,6-glucose cleavage.
 This enzyme has a molecular mass of 73.6 kDa, and is coded for by the gene glgX.
 Activity of the two enzymes is not always necessarily coupled.
 In E. coli glgX selectively catalyzes the cleavage of 4-subunit branches, without the action of glucanotransferase.
 The product of this cleavage, maltotetraose, is further degraded by maltodextrin phosphorylase.

 E. coli GlgX is structurally similar to the protein isoamylase.
 The monomeric protein contains a central domain in which eight parallel beta-strands are surrounded by eight parallel alpha strands.
 Notable within this structure is a groove 26 angstroms long and 9 angstroms wide, containing aromatic residues that are thought to stabilize a four-glucose branch before cleavage.